imbrish/letsencrypt/README.md

 # For example Google public DNS "8.8.8.8" or "8.8.4.4", or Cloudflare 1.1.1.1.
 nameserver: false

-# Base directory for certificate document roots.
+# Base directory of the certificate document roots.
 home: /home/user

-# List of separate certificates to issue and install.
-certificates:
-    # For each certificate, there are a few options:
+# List of certificates to issue and install, for each there are a few options:
 # bits:    Number of bits for the domain private key, from 2048 to 4096.
 # domains: Map of document roots to domains.
-Maps each path to one or multiple
-    #          domains.
-If one domain is given, it's automatically converted to an
+Maps paths of challenge directories
+#          to the domains for which certificate should be issued.
+The very first
-    #          array.
-The first domain will be the common name.
+#          domain will be the common name for the certificate and its directory.
+certificates:
+    # This is the first certificate, common name and directory will be example.com.
+    # It will be issued for domains example.com and sub.example.com with www variants.
+    # The challenge files go to /home/user/public_html and /home/user/sub/public_html.
     - bits: 4096
       domains:
         /public_html: